apache/incubator-answer/INSTALL.md

 docker build -t  answer:v1.0.0 .
 ```
 ## common problem
- 1. The project cannot be started: the main program startup depends on proper configuraiton of the configuration file, `config.yaml`, as well as the internationalization translation directory (`i18n`), and the upload file storage directory (`upfiles`).
-Ensure that the configuration file is loaded when the project starts, such as when using `answer run -c config.yaml` and that the `config.yaml` correctly specifies the i18n and upfiles directories.
+ 1. The project cannot be started: the main program startup depends on proper configuraiton of the configuration file, `config.yaml`, as well as the internationalization translation directory (`i18n`), and the upload file storage directory (`uploads`).
+Ensure that the configuration file is loaded when the project starts, such as when using `answer run -c config.yaml` and that the `config.yaml` correctly specifies the i18n and uploads directories.